Budibase/website/content/blog/updates/pricing-v3.md

 #### Why are you limiting the Free plan for self-hosted users?

-Budibase will continue to be free of cost for hobbyists and teams/companies for up to 20 users.
+Budibase will continue to be free for up to 20 users.
 Once a team or company hits the 20-user limit, this is the point at which they should start paying us - this will allow us to invest more in the product and deliver an outstanding experience.